 (c) Thinking.
 By thinking, a clear idea about the matter is acquired.
-Thought operations such as analyzing, synthesizing, schematizing, classifying, ordering, systematizing, and applying need to be carried out purposefully in order to attain a thorough grasp of the subject contents.
+Thought operations such as analyzing, synthesizing, schematizing, classifying, ordering, systematizing and applying must be carried out purposefully to attain a firm grasp of the subject contents.
 Each subject area has a particular nature and structure of terms, concepts, and relationships.
-As subject expert, the teacher has to guide the thinking of his pupils by first giving an example, then by acting together, and finally by letting the students do the activity themselves.
-By using the terms and concepts of the subject matter themselves in order to formulate, systematize, order, etc., the pupils will acquire a clear understanding of the contents.
+As a subject expert, the teacher must guide the thinking of his/her pupils by first giving an example, then by acting together, and finally by letting the students do the activity themselves.
+By using the terms and concepts of the subject matter themselves to formulate, systematize, order, etc., they will acquire a clear understanding of the contents.

-(d) Remembering.
-Two important aims are distinguished here:

-1. Practicing [rehearsing] an earlier achievement, skill, technique, or mental representation.
-Here it is obvious that repetition often needs to occur so the pupils can reproduce the subject correctly and clearly;

-2. Internalizing the subject contents and really making them one's own.
-Loose and disconnected aspects of the subject contents have to be brought together into a meaningful, integrated unity, into a symbolic scheme, and/or into a structural representation.
-In planning his modalities, the teacher needs specifically to strive for these two aims.
+- (d) Remembering.
+Two important aims are distinguished here: - 1.
+Practicing [rehearsing] an earlier achievement, skill, technique, or mental representation.
+Here repetition often must occur so the pupils can reproduce the subject correctly and clearly; - 2.
+Internalizing the subject contents and making them one's own.
+Loose and disconnected aspects of the subject contents must be brought together into a meaningful, integrated unity, into a symbolic scheme, and/or into a structural representation.
+In planning his/her modalities, the teacher must specifically to strive for these two aims.

-From the above, it is clear that when lesson modalities are designed, two important aspects have to be planned, namely, learning activities in harmony with instructional activities both of which have to be carried out in light of the learning aims to be achieved.
+From the above, when lesson modalities are designed, two important aspects must be planned, namely, learning activities in harmony with instructional activities, both of which must be carried out in terms of the learning aims to be achieved.

-The point of departure for designing modalities for any lesson is planning specific instructional and learning activities to attain specific instructional and learning aims on the basis of the learning contents that have been reduced for the lesson.
-The learning activity of the pupil is planned in harmony with the instructional activity of the teacher along with appropriate instructional and learning aids.
+The point of departure for designing modalities for any lesson is planning specific instructional and learning activities to attain specific instructional and learning aims because of the learning contents that have been reduced [to its elementals, essences] for the lesson.
+The learning activity of the pupils is planned in harmony with the instructional activity of the teacher, along with appropriate instructional and learning aids.
 This is the basis for planning modalities for any lesson.

-However, an additional aspect that is very important in planning lesson modalities is the functions of the teacher, the pupil, and the subject contents in regard to their fulfillment during the actualization of the teaching relationships.
+However, an additional aspect that is very important in planning lesson modalities is the functions of the teacher, the pupil, and the subject contents regarding their fulfillment during the actualization of the teaching relationships.
 Attention is given to this matter in the following section.